-The University recorded deferred outflows for pensions and deferred outflows for other postemployment benefits in the amount of \$4.3 million and \$11.0 million, respectively at June 30, 2020.
-Deferred outflows for pensions decreased by \$1.1 million as the result of changes in actuarial assumptions and differences between actual and expected experience.
-Deferred outflows related to other postemployment benefits increased by \$5.2 million due primarily to changes in actuarial assumptions and changes in the University's proportionate share of the total liability and the difference between the University's contributions and proportionate share of contributions.
+The University recorded deferred outflows for pensions and deferred outflows for other postemployment benefits in the amount of \$4.8 million and \$9.1 million, respectively at June 30, 2021.
 For more information about the University's deferred outflows related to pensions and other postemployment benefits, refer to Notes 13 and 14 of the Notes to the Financial Statements.

-Total liabilities of the University increased by \$51.8 million or 80.2% for the fiscal year ended June 30, 2020.
-The increase was the result of an increase in long-term liabilities offset by a decrease in current liabilities.
-Current liabilities decreased \$1.2 million primarily due to a decrease in unearned revenue of \$0.9 million, which was the result of lost revenue in auxiliary operations and the summer intensive programs because of COVID-19.
-Long-term liabilities increased \$53.2 million.
-This was primarily due to the issuance of nontaxable General Revenue Bonds, Series 2020, with a par amount of \$42.5 million and premium of \$3.0 million, and the change in net pension and other postemployment benefits liabilities.
+Total liabilities of the University increased by \$1.4 million or 1.2% for the fiscal year ended June 30, 2021.
+The increase was the result of an increase in current liabilities and a decrease in long-term liabilities.
+Current liabilities increased \$6.6 million primarily due to an increase in accounts payable and accrued liabilities of \$6.0 million, which was the result of an increase in accounts payable and contract retainage related to construction of the New Residence Hall "Artist Village".
+Long-term liabilities decreased \$5.3 million due primarily to the net change in pensions and postemployment benefits liabilities.

-The University recorded deferred inflows for pensions and deferred inflows for other postemployment benefits in the amount of \$18,338.00 and \$18.0 million, respectively.
-Deferred inflows for pensions decreased by \$67,860.00 as the result of changes in the differences between actual and expected experience.
-Deferred inflows for other postemployment benefits decreased by \$3.8 million based on the changes in actuarial assumptions.
-For more information about the University's deferred outflows and inflows related to pensions and other postemployment benefits, refer to Note 13 and 14 of the Notes to the Financial Statements.
+The University recorded deferred inflows for other postemployment benefits in the amount of \$19.8 million.
+Deferred inflows for other postemployment benefits increased by \$1.8 million based on the change in the University's proportionate share of the total liability and the difference between the University's contributions and proportional share of contributions.
+For more information about the University's deferred inflows related to other postemployment benefits, refer to Note 14 of the Notes to the Financial Statements.

-The University's net position was \$114.5 million at June 30, 2020, an increase of \$2.7 million or 2.5% from the prior year.
-Net investment in capital assets increased \$2.1 million due to construction activity and other capital asset additions, offset by annual depreciation.
-The increase in nonexpendable net position was primarily due to restricted additions to endowments in fiscal year 2020 totaling \$1.7 million.
-Expendable restricted net position increased \$1.1 million primarily due to an increase in debt services funds related to the Series 2020 bond issuance.
-The decrease in unrestricted net position of \$2.1 million is primarily due to the net change in pension and other postemployment benefits activity.
+The University's net position was \$132.3 million at June 30, 2021, an increase of \$17.7 million or 15.5% from the prior year.
+Expendable restricted net position increased \$10.2 million primarily due to the increase in endowment investments in fiscal year 2021 discussed above.
+Unrestricted net position increased \$5.1 million primarily due to reductions in pension and OPEB obligations as well as decreased operating expenses.